insidewhy/rxjs-websockets/readme.markdown

 # rxjs-websockets

 An rxjs websocket library with a simple implementation built with flexibility in mind.
 Great for use with angular 2 or any other rxjs project.
+Supports the browser and node.js.

 ## Comparisons to other rxjs websocket libraries: